palantir/plottable/README.md

 - Write your code
 - Add tests for new functionality, and please add some quicktests too
-- Run `grunt test` and verify it completes with no warnings or failures
+- Run `yarn test` and verify it completes with no warnings or failures
 - Commit new files, including the updated built files like `plottable.js` and `plottable.d.ts`
 - Submit a pull request and sign the CLA when prompted by our bot